surajsingla333/hedera_connect/README.md

 ### Security
 All of the users details will be stored in a secured extension environment only and no data is stored on servers.
 This will ensure that the data is not exposed online and users will have complete control over their private keys even as they use this extension.\
-Users will only have one way to retrieve their account, which is by using the account's private key, so it is adviced to the users to securely store their accounts` private keys.
+Users will only have one way to retrieve their account, which is by using the account's private key, so it is adviced to the users to securely store their accounts' private keys.

 The private keys are encrypted using the user's password so as to protect the wallet from any offline attacks and the user password itself is securely hashed and only the hashes are matched to confirm the login. \
 If the user forgets his password, currently, he won't be able to login and the account will be locked in.
 So it is highly recommended to securely store the password as well.

+### Future
+1. UI improvements
+2. Chat system for live messages in a topic (using Consensus service)
+3. Update, freeze, and other token functionalities
+4. Better smart contract/dApps integration
+5. Support for other browsers such as Mozilla Firefox.